alexandertrefz/essence/packages/client/README.md

 - **Nested Optionals.** `Optional<T>` is `T | undefined`, and `undefined` does not nest. `Optional<Optional<T>>` is refused in both directions rather than collapsed into the one level JavaScript can spell.
-- **More than one `.es` entry per bundler build.** See above — the two bundles would not recognise each other's values.
 - **Compiling in a browser.** The compiler reads files and shells out to esbuild.
 What a browser can run is the *output* — which is what the bundler plugins are for.